skundu2000/GitApiDemo/README.md

 # GitApiDemo
-Code for POJO serialization and deserialization for API testing
+Java code: POJO serialization and deserialization for API testing